jangroth/aws-certification-notes/solutions-architect-professional.md

 	* Ids cannot changed.
 	* As long as versioning is *disabled*, id is set to `null`
 	* Once enabled, versioning can only be suspended (but not disabled)
+		* `null` is the version id of the first version after enabling
 	* `PUT` creates a new version, `GET` returns the latest version.
 Specific versions can be requested.
 	* `DELETE` (without version) marks latest version as deleted and returns a `404` for subsequent `GET`s.
 		* Older versions (pre-delete) can still be requested.